 🔥 Chart analysis for cryptocurrencies: how to read forecasts!

-Day trading crypto can be very profitable, but it requires a practical approach.
+Day Trading crypto can be very profitable, but it requires a practical approach.
 You need to decide your trading style and master technical analysis.
 For the best results, gain a thorough understanding of these two components before diving into the cold water.
-For trading at Bitcoin-News.one, we generally recommend eToro.
+For trading we recommend at Bitcoin-News.one in principle eToro.
 This exchange is ideal for trading beginners and still offers many options and low fees.

 Note on managing your cryptos

 Never hesitate to trade with 100% of your investment capital if you are not using leverage.
 Without the leverage, the potential loss on a bad trade is too big and you could lose quite a bit.
 Crypto bankroll management is more important when you expose yourself to leverage trading - or when investing in ICOs or holding altcoins for the long term.

 Leverage trading sounds scary because of that a small movement in price can jeopardize your investment.
 Most people use bankroll management to enable these high risk games without putting their entire mutual funds at risk.

 We recommend (together with others) that you never more than 10% of your investment capital into a single high-leverage trade invest.
 At 20x leverage, all it takes is a 5% price move against your favor to lose everything you are risking.
 Of course, getting 5% in your favor is pretty easy - especially if you understand technical analysis.
 Trade a little smaller and never risk ruining your position because the high volume of profits will reward you generously in the end.

 You may say, "But I want to invest $ 500, what's the use of trading $ 50?"
 You need to understand how a single trade can move against you.
 10 failed trades at 20x leverage are very unlikely, if you know how to trade.
 However, two missed calls at $ 250 per trade are likely enough to get you in trouble, and then you'll have to wonder if you agree to deposit more to try again.